kor-hq/korhq-site/README.md

-# duckyhq.com
+# Website

-A website including all projects of DuckyHQ, and documentation for them.
+KOR HQ website built with Astro, KOR UI and Svelte.

+## Style

+App launcher styled home page with each item opening a sheet.